 Running larger loads can save up to 12,870 litres of water annually.

-However, avoid filling your washer too much.
+However, avoid overfilling your washer.
 Overloading can reduce efficiency or even damage it.

 Do fewer loads of laundry or choose shorter cycles.